FriendsOfFlarum/oauth/README.md

 This extension provides the ability to view the status of linked OAuth providers (intended for admin and/or moderator use).
 In order for this to function correctly, you must also set the permission `Moderate Access Tokens` to at least the same group as you require for `Moderate user's linked accounts`.

+### Group Assignment

+You can configure each OAuth provider to automatically assign users to a specific group when they register.
+This is useful for tracking which provider users signed up with or for granting specific permissions based on the authentication method.

+To configure group assignment:
+1. Go to the extension settings
+2. Enable the desired OAuth provider
+3. Click the settings icon for that provider
+4. Select a group from the "Assign Group" dropdown
+5. Save your changes

+Users who register through that provider will automatically be assigned to the selected group.

 ### Additional providers

 Additional OAuth providers are available for this extension.
 Here's a handy list of known extensions, let us know if you know of any more and we'll get them added!